Skip to Content

 The Kill

-For your first time, this will likely be the hardest part for anyone.
-Eric handles this part on our farm.
-Many people use a cone to hold the chicken securely upside down then cut the neck with a sharp knife to sever the arteries.
+This will likely be the most challenging part for anyone for the first time.
+My husband handles this part on our farm.
+Many people use a kill cone to hold the chicken securely upside down, then cut the neck with a sharp knife to sever the arteries.

-We don’t have a cone, so we go with the old-fashioned stump and hatchet method.
-A well-aimed swing will do the job just as quickly as the cone method.
+We don’t have a kill cone, so we use the old-fashioned stump and hatchet method.
+A well-aimed swing will do the job as quickly as the cone method.
+My husband says the best way is to swing hard, don’t miss, and make a clean cut.

 We saw another homesteader use a stick with a split to hold the head slightly more steady and loved that idea.
 Costs nothing.